+the Investigation of Potentially Unlawful Death, and, where appropriate, duly punish those responsible, while providing fair and adequate compensation to the next of kin.
 The effectiveness of suicide and violence prevention strategies and programmes in prisons should also be reviewed.
 The State party should provide the Committee with detailed information on cases of death in custody and the causes of those deaths;

-- (d) Allow independent monitoring, without prior notification, of places of detention by national agencies and international organizations, without hindrance and without requiring advance notice.
+- (d) Allow independent monitoring, without prior notification or hindrance, of places of detention by national agencies and international organizations.
 The State party should also allow humanitarian and human rights NGOs to monitor all places of detention; - (e) Collect and publish data on the maximum capacity and occupancy rate, as well as on the number of persons serving sentences and those in pretrial detention, for all places of detention in the State party.